 So why is it all over our fruits and vegetables?

 Chlorpyrifos is still widely used as a pesticide throughout Europe.
 In fact, it’s one of the pesticides most commonly detected in fruits and vegetables across the continent.
 It’s been found in soil and, in Spain, even water.

 Now the governments of the European Union are deciding whether to relicense this dangerous chemical.
-An important meeting will take place on October 23 and we’re determined not to let that happen -- and we’re not the only ones.
 We’re joining an all-star coalition with the Health and Environment Alliance (HEAL), Générations Futures, Ecologistas en Acción and the European and German branch of the Pesticides Action Network to launch an emergency campaign to ban chlorpyrifos.
 Will you help stop this terrible pesticide?